 Here, we analyze the Newey and Robins plug-in estimator in the no sample splitting case.
 We first bound the bias and variance of this estimator.
 As in Section \ref{sec: no ss two}, we only provide a lower bound on the bias because it is sufficient to establish optimal resolutions and analyze when prediction-optimal resolutions are satisfactory (due to the presence of own observation bias).

 \begin{theorem} Suppose that no sample splitting is performed.
 Under the assumptions given in Section \ref{sec: motivation}, the estimator $\hat{\psi}_{k}^{\mathrm{NR}}$ satisfies

 \end{theorem}

-The proof is given in Appendix \ref{sec: proof known f nr no ss}.
-The proof strategy is similar that used for the other estimators (i.e., those with two nuisance functions) in the no sample splitting case, as $\hat{\psi}_{k}^{\mathrm{NR}}$ is also subject to own observation bias.
+The proof is given in Appendix G. The proof strategy is similar to that used for the other estimators in the no sample splitting case, as $\hat{\psi}_{k}^{\mathrm{NR}}$ is also subject to own observation bias.
 Similar to the other estimators, the variance bound on $\hat{\psi}_{k}^{\mathrm{NR}}$ includes an additional term compared to the single sample splitting case, although this additional term does not dominate the variance when using optimal or prediction-optimal resolutions.